SamarAli323/PlanRadar/README.md

 # PlanRadar

-download the file and run the createTicket.py from terminal.
+download the file and run the createTicket.py from terminal and then call "http://localhost:22/createTicket".